iLLtech1/goodReadMeGenerator/README.md

 ## Usage

-To install the dependencies for this application run na
+To install the dependencies for this application run yes

 ## License